restorecommerce/identity-srv/README.md

 #### `ConfirmUserInvitation`

 Used to confirm user invitation.
 Requests are performed providing `io.restorecommerce.user.ConfirmUserInvitationRequest` protobuf message as input and responses are a `google.protobuf.Empty` message.
-For `Create` operation if the invite flag `io.restorecommerce.user.invite` is set to true then an inviation mail would be sent if `invitationLink` and `hbs_templates` configuration values are setup accordingly.
+For `Create` operation if the invite flag `io.restorecommerce.user.invite` is set to true then an inviation mail would be sent if `invitationURL` and `hbsTemplates` configuration values are setup accordingly.

 `io.restorecommerce.user.ConfirmUserInvitationRequest`